CompuTec/computec-docs/docs/wms/administrator-guide/installation/overview.md

 ### Install WMS Server

-Execute the installation process for the WMS Server.
+Execute the installation process for the CompuTec WMS Server.
-Learn how to install the WMS Client [here](../../administrator-guide/installation/wms-client/computec-wms-client-download.md)
+Learn how to install the CompuTec WMS Client [here](../../administrator-guide/installation/wms-client/computec-wms-client-download.md)

 ### Configuration